Xhevahir2002/Personal_Projects/MS OFFICE SUITE/READ ME FIRST.md

 Below is a list explaining what does each file do:
 :heavy_check_mark:"**LARGE LANGUAGE MODEL.docx**": In this file I demonstrate the majority of my skills in MS WORD.
 > [!WARNING]
 > Once you open this file, you'll be asked to enter a specific code in order to view its contents.
-The code is: **12345**<br>
-"**LARGE LANGUAGE MODEL.pdf**": In this file I demonstrate my skill of converting a WORD file into PDF.<br>
+The code is: **12345** "**LARGE LANGUAGE MODEL.pdf**": In this file I demonstrate my skill of converting a WORD file into PDF.
 > [!WARNING]
 > Once you open this file, you'll be asked to enter a specific code in order to view its contents.
-The code is: **123456**<br>
-:heavy_check_mark:"**ENGLISH CONTENT.docx**" + "**TRANSLATED IN GERMAN CONTENT.docx**": In these files I demonstrate my skill in translating a WORD document into another language.
+The code is: **123456** :heavy_check_mark:"**ENGLISH CONTENT.docx**" + "**TRANSLATED IN GERMAN CONTENT.docx**": In these files I demonstrate my skill in translating a WORD document into another language.
 In this particular case, I'm translating from English to German.